damienmcgrath/house/utility.md

 ### What we like:
 - external door
-- counter top space + sink
+- counter-top space + sink
 - storage space